 Garlic is what gives garlic bread its savory flavor and irresistible aroma.
 However, that all changes when the garlic burns.
 Burnt garlic turns noticeably darker and gives off a harsh, bitter smell and taste.
 To avoid this when cooking garlic bread, make sure not to leave it in the air fryer for too long.

-How to store Air Fryer Cheesy Garlic Bread Leftovers
+How to Store Air Fryer Cheesy Garlic Bread Leftovers

 If you still have leftovers, you can store them for later.
 Here’s how: